 Your specific situation as a US expat will determine which test is the best option for qualifying for the FEIE.
-If you are a contractor or are on an assignment that has a specified end date (but for at least 330 full days), you’ll likely need to use the PPT to save on your working overseas tax (see expat tax implications for contractors here).
+If you are a contractor or are on an assignment that has a specified end date (but for at least 330 full days), you’ll likely need to use the PPT to save on your working overseas tax (read about expat tax implications for contractors here).
 In any event, it’s a good idea to consult with an expat tax professional to better understand requirements for your US expat taxes.

-The Tax Season is in Full Swing!
 Ready to Get Started on Your Expat Tax Return?